qraztec/mining_frontend/README.md

 # MineSync - An AI - Driven Sustainibility Platform for the Mining Industry

 ## Implementation:
-Fully implemented to AWS.
+Fully implemented on AWS.
 Deployed Frontend on Amplify.

 Configured Backend using API Gateway and AWS Lambda.

 Data stored in DynamoDB.

 ## Link to website: